Glossary of Terms

-Term sheet: A non-binding document that details the terms and conditions of the investment.
-It’s sort of like the quick introduction to the investment opportunity, highlighting some of the more complex legal documents that will follow.
+Term Sheet: a non-binding document that details the terms and conditions of the investment.
+This acts as quick introduction to the investment opportunity and highlights some of the more complex legal documents that will follow.

-Get started reviewing MicroVentures investment opportunities by registering here.
+Get started reviewing MicroVentures investment opportunities by signing up for free here.